graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ## Field Level Events

 After a query plan has been created GraphQL ASP.NET begins resolving each field needed to fulfill the request.
-This group of events is raised for each item of each field that is processed.
+This group of events is recorded for each item of each field that is processed.
 Since all fields are executed asynchronously (even if the resolvers themselves are synchronous) the order in which the events are recorded can be unpredictable and overlap between fields can occur.
 Using the recorded date along with the `PipelineRequestId` can help to filter the noise.

 ### Field Resolution Started

-This event is raised when a new field is queued for resolution.
+This event is recorded when a new field is queued for resolution.

 **Important Properties**